-The ISER should be read and endorsed by the President before being sent to QQI to confirm that the senior management team has accepted the ISER as an accurate reflection of the institutional approach to quality assurance and enhancement.
+It is advisable that the ISER be read and endorsed by the leader of the Designated Awarding Body (President or Provost or CEO) before being sent to QQI to confirm that the senior management team has accepted the ISER as an accurate reflection of the institutional approach to quality assurance and enhancement.
 It is advisable that the Institution ensure that, at the very least, the ISER is made available to all institutional staff or students that will meet the Review Team.